JTN-Kendal/airaware-cs50-project/NOTES.md

 ### Saturday 14th Dec
 - Add download funtionality to the table page
+- Add docstrings for all functions
+- - Add a date option to the drop-downs list for filtering by date - maybe just month - table and graph pages

 - Tidy up the explore function to remove unwanted code - add functions to helper file
 - Remove all unwanted imports

-- Add docstrings for all functions

-- Add a date option to the drop-downs list for filtering by date - maybe just month - table and graph pages
 - Add data Overview page
 - Connect to the london data

+### Sunday 15th Dec
 - Cehck requirements
+- Upload a version
 - Prep a ppt
 - record a screen recording
 - ReadMe
-- Check other requirements